Betty Blue

-Betty Blue (37°2 le matin) is a 1986 French erotic psychological drama film directed by Jean-Jacques Beineix, based on the 1985 novel 37°2 le matin by Philippe Djian.
-The film stars Béatrice Dalle and Jean-Hugues Anglade.
+Betty Blue (37°2 le matin) is a 1986 French erotic psychological drama film written and directed by Jean-Jacques Beineix, based on the 1985 novel 37°2 le matin by Philippe Djian.
+The film stars Jean-Hugues Anglade and Béatrice Dalle.
 It was the eighth highest-grossing film of 1986 in France.

-The film received both a BAFTA and Oscar nomination for Best Foreign Language Film in 1986.
+The film received both a BAFTA Award and Academy Award nomination for Best Foreign Language Film in 1987.

 Plot

-Zorg is a thirty-something aspiring writer making a living as a handyman for a community of beach houses in the seaside resort at Gruissan on France's Mediterranean coast.
-He meets 19-year-old Betty, a volatile and impulsive young woman, and the two begin a passionate affair, living in his borrowed shack on the beach.
+Zorg, an aspiring writer in his 30s, makes a living as a handyman for a community of beach houses in the seaside resort of Gruissan on France's Mediterranean coast.
+He meets Betty, a volatile and impulsive 19-year-old woman, and the two begin a passionate affair, living in his borrowed shack on the beach.
 Following a row with him where she tears apart and smashes up the house, she finds the manuscript of his first novel; she reads it in one long sitting and decides that he is a genius.
 However, after another argument with his boss, she empties the shack and burns it down.

-The two decamp to the outskirts of Paris, where her friend Lisa has a small hotel.
-Betty laboriously types out Zorg's novel and submits it to various publishers.
-They meet Lisa's new boyfriend Eddy, and the four have many fun times, often fuelled by alcohol.
-They find work in Eddy's pizzeria, but a fight erupts in which Betty stabs a customer with a fork.
+The two decamp to the outskirts of Paris and settle into a small hotel owned by Betty's friend Lisa.
+Betty laboriously types out Zorg's novel and submits it to several local publishers.
+They meet Lisa's new boyfriend, Eddy, and the four have many fun times, often fuelled by alcohol.
+Zorg and Betty find work at Eddy's pizzeria, but a fight erupts in which Betty stabs a demanding customer with a fork.
 Zorg tries to slap her back to her senses.